Banana chips

 A banana chip (sometimes called banana crisp) is a deep-fried or dried, generally crispy slice of banana.
 It is usually made from firmer, starchier banana varieties (cooking bananas or plantains) like the saba and Nendran cultivars.
 It can be sweet or savory and can be covered with sugar, honey, salt, or various spices.

 Banana chips are the only processed banana product with significant international trade.
 The main exporter of banana chips worldwide is the Philippines.
-Export markets for banana chips are also established in Thailand, Indonesia and Malaysia.
+Export markets for banana chips are also established in India, Thailand, Indonesia and Malaysia.

 Fried

 Fried banana chips are usually produced from under-ripe banana slices deep-fried in sunflower oil or coconut oil.
 These chips are dry (like potato chips), contain about 4% water (table), and can be salted, spiced, sugar-coated, or jaggery-coated.
 Sometimes, banana flavoring is added.
 If ripe dessert bananas are used, they come out soggy.
 They are used for desserts, not for dry chips.